Impact of the COVID-19 pandemic on cinema: Early home media releases

-The 2019 sequel Frozen II was originally planned to be released on Disney+ on June 26, 2020, before it was moved up to March 15.
+The 2019 sequel Frozen 2 was originally planned to be released on Disney+ on June 26, 2020, but was moved up to March 15, as many countries started entering lockdowns.
 Disney CEO Bob Chapek explained that this was because of the film's "powerful themes of perseverance and the importance of family, messages that are incredibly relevant".
 On March 16, 2020, Universal announced that The Invisible Man, The Hunt, and Emma – all films in theaters at the time – would be available through premium video on demand as early as March 20 at a suggested price of US$19.99 each.
-After suffering poor box office since its release at the start of March, Onward was made available to purchase digitally on March 21, and was added to Disney+ on April 3.
+After suffering poor box office since its release at the start of March, Onward was made available to purchase digitally on March 20, and was added to Disney+ on April 3.
 Paramount announced on March 20, Sonic the Hedgehog was also planning to have an early release to video on demand, on March 31.
 On March 16, Warner Bros. announced that Birds of Prey would be released early to video on demand on March 24.
 Three days later, the studio then announced that The Way Back would also be available on video on demand the same date as Birds of Prey.
 On April 3, Disney announced that Artemis Fowl, a film adaptation of the 2001 novel of the same name, would be released straight to Disney+ on June 12, skipping a theatrical release entirely.

-Chinese regulators, as well as the U.S. National Association of Theatre Owners, have highly discouraged film distributors from engaging in this practice, in defense of the cinema industry.
+At the time, Chinese regulators, as well as the U.S. Cinema United, highly discouraged film distributors from engaging in this practice, in defense of the cinema industry.

-Trolls World Tour (sequel to the 2016 film) was released directly to video-on-demand rental upon its release on April 10, with limited theatrical screenings in the U.S. via drive-in cinemas.
-NBCUniversal CEO Jeff Shell told The Wall Street Journal on April 28 that the film had reached $100 million in revenue, and stated that the company had not ruled out performing releases "in both formats" as cinemas reopen.
+Trolls World Tour was released directly to video-on-demand rental on April 10, with limited theatrical screenings in the U.S. via drive-in cinemas.
+NBC Universal CEO Jeff Shell told The Wall Street Journal on April 28 that the film had reached $100 million in revenue, and stated that the company had not ruled out performing releases "in both formats" as cinemas reopened.

 On April 28, in response to Shell's comments, American chain AMC Theatres announced that it would cease the screening of Universal Pictures films effective immediately, and threatened similar actions against any other exhibitor who "unilaterally abandons current windowing practices absent good faith negotiations between us".
 On July 28, the two companies announced an agreement allowing Universal the option to release a film to premium video on demand after a minimum of 17 days in its theaters, with AMC receiving a cut of revenue.
-Universal later reached similar pacts with Cinemark Theatres and Cineplex Entertainment.
+Universal later reached similar agreements with Cinemark Theatres and Cineplex Entertainment.

-In a strategy called virtual cinema, some film distributors have created new partnerships with small movie theaters and art houses to provide a portion of online streaming sales, including Kino Lorber, Film Movement, Music Box Films, Hope Runs High, and Oscilloscope Labs.
+In a strategy called virtual cinema, some film distributors created new partnerships with small movie theaters and art houses to provide a portion of online streaming sales, including Kino Lorber, Film Movement, Music Box Films, Hope Runs High, and Oscilloscope Labs.